Local Government New Zealand: About

 Local Government New Zealand carries out a range of functions.
 It advocates for local democracy and promotes best practice in governance and delivery of local government services.
 Local government in New Zealand own 90% of the road network, most of the country's water and waste water networks, as well as recreation and community facilities such as parks, sportsgrounds and libraries.
 Local Government New Zealand also carries out policy work and interacts with areas such as the Resource Management Act.
 It conducts its policy work through a number of established committees; an economic development committee; a community issues committee; an environmental committee and an infrastructure and transport committee.

 Local Government New Zealand is an incorporated society.
 Membership is voluntary and open to all territorial local authorities (cities and districts) and regional councils.
-77 of 78 local authorities are currently members after Timaru District Council left the body in September 2021.
+70 of 78 local authorities are currently members after Timaru District Council left the body in September 2021 followed by Auckland, West Coast, Kaipara, Grey, Christchurch City, Westland, Westland Bay of Plenty and Waikato Regional Council.
 Policy and strategic direction is set by the National Council, a body elected by local authorities through a series of electoral colleges to ensure it is representative of the different types of councils as well as having representation from both North and South Islands.
 There are six geographical zones, which elect representatives to the National Council and meet regularly, as well as four sector groups, metropolitan, provincial, rural and regional, which also elect members to the National Council and meet regularly to discuss and provide feedback on policy issues.